 Platform | Free Features | Paid Features | Monthly Cost |

-TikTok | Basic analytics, organic posting, standard effects | TikTok Ads Manager, advanced targeting, custom effects | $20+ (ad spend) |
+TikTok | Basic analytics, organic posting, standard effects | TikTok Ads Manager, advanced targeting, custom effects | $20+ (ad spend) in TikTok video marketing strategy. |

-Instagram Reels | Basic insights, shopping tags, standard filters | Instagram Business tools, promoted posts, advanced demographics | $0-$100+ (promotion budget) |
+Instagram Reels | Basic insights, shopping tags, standard filters | YouTube Premium features, advanced analytics, and copyright matching | $0–$100+ (promotion budget) in Instagram video marketing strategy. |

 YouTube | Basic analytics, monetization, standard editing | YouTube Premium features, advanced analytics, copyright matching | $0-$50+ (YouTube Premium) |